 While Promise686 seeks to help families begin fostering within the context of a church ministry, some families will desire to start fostering immediately, before their church has a Foster Care Ministry in place.
 These families may consider one of our agency partners (CPAs) listed below.
-We encourage you to watch the foster care events calendar on our Live The Promise events page for upcoming Foster Care Info Sessions occurring at various churches in the metro Atlanta area and around the state.

 Steps to becoming a foster parent in the state of Georgia: (This is not a definitive list.
 Each state will have differing requirements.)